 Bonds generally cost a very small percentage of the total amount of coverage needed.
 Some are based entirely on the character and financial profile of your company, and others are based on a percentage of the full amount of the contract.
 Although cost and underwriting guidelines differ by company, most performance bonds, for instance, are generally ½% to 2% of the contract amount.
 This means that a construction contract totaling $500,000 would require a performance bond payment of just $2,500 – $10,000.

-Contact NFP Surety for all your bonding needs.
+We hope we answered the question.
+Contact Surety by NFP for all your bonding needs.
 We are insurance company that offer bonding services, as well as an expertise in all lines of insurance.
 Call us today at (800) 863-3210 or fill out our quick, online application, and we will work diligently to properly bond you!